 Adequate Yearly Progress (AYP) is the growth in student achievement from year to year as measured by the Maryland School Assessment program (MSA).
-AYP will be determined, not only for schools and school systems, but for disaggregated data sets, e.g., gender, race/ethnicity, free/reduced meals, special education.
-As of January 2003, the Adequate Yearly Progress standards have not yet been established.
+AYP will be determined not only for schools and school systems but for disaggregated data sets, e.g., gender, race/ethnicity, free/reduced meals, special education.